Board of Directors

-Vivian is a graduate of Queens University of Charlotte with an MFA in creative nonfiction.
-Her 2018 essay, “Cuttings” won the Carrie McCray Memorial Literary Award in Creative Nonfiction and was nominated for a Pushcart Prize.
-Vivian writes ‘Whatever,’ a column for the Lowcountry Weekly published in Beaufort, South Carolina.
-She is included in the 2009 Press 53 anthology Milspeak, and was one of nine winners of the 2007 Piccolo Spoleto Fiction Open in Charleston, South Carolina.
-Her essays will be published in the forthcoming collection, All That We See or Seem.
+Vivian Bikulege is a graduate of Queens University of Charlotte with an MFA in creative nonfiction.
+Her 2018 essay “Cuttings” won the Carrie McCray Memorial Literary Award in Creative Nonfiction and was nominated for a Pushcart Prize.
+Bikulege writes "Whatever," a column for the Lowcountry Weekly published in Beaufort, S.C.
+She is included in the 2009 Press 53 anthology Milspeak and was one of nine winners of the 2007 Piccolo Spoleto Fiction Open in Charleston.
+Her essays will be published in the forthcoming collection All That We See or Seem.

-Gail DePriest, MA, is a Senior Lecturer and Director of Executive Leadership and Corporate Relations in Clemson’s MBA program.
-In addition to being an Executive Coach, Gail has delivered programs at conferences and has numerous publications related to people development.
+Gail DePriest, MA, is a senior lecturer and director of executive leadership and corporate relations in Clemson University’s MBA program.
+In addition to being an executive coach, DePriest has delivered programs at conferences and has numerous publications related to people development.

 Nancy Allen-Mastro, MS, Ed.D., is a recent transplant to South Carolina.
-After retiring from her thirty-five-year career in K-12 and post-secondary education, she and her husband relocated from her home state of Minnesota to Aiken, South Carolina, where they presently reside.
-She has extensive expertise in organizational development, strategic planning, professional development, training, and communications.
+After retiring from her 35-year career in K-12 and post-secondary education, she and her husband relocated from her home state of Minnesota to Aiken.
+She has extensive expertise in organizational development, strategic planning, professional development, training and communications.

-In addition to enjoying writing in retirement, Nancy is a voracious reader, pretends to golf, and is an accomplished cook who likes to experiment with new dishes every chance she gets.
+In addition to enjoying writing in retirement, Allen-Mastro is a voracious reader, pretends to golf and is an accomplished cook who likes to experiment with new dishes every chance she gets.
 She has a corresponding passion for wine, which pairs well with her culinary fantasies.

 Martha Thwaite Weeks

-Martha Thwaite Weeks grew up Atlanta, Georgia, and graduated from The University of Georgia with a Bachelor of Arts degree.
-For over thirty years, she sold residential real estate.
+Martha Thwaite Weeks grew up Atlanta and graduated from the University of Georgia with a bachelor of arts degree.
+For over 30 years, she sold residential real estate.
 At the same time she began her real estate career, she picked up the sport of rowing and has been active in the sport ever since.
 To date, she has published two novels in her Tidewater series, Tidewater Rip (2015) and Tidewater Hit (2017).
 She is currently at work on the third in that series, Tidewater Tempest (working title) and hopes to publish in 2020.
-Her short story, “Flight,” was chosen for The Petigru Review, Volume 9.
+Her short story “Flight” was chosen for The Petigru Review, Volume 9.
 She has published essays in the Philadelphia Inquirer and Lowcountry Weekly (Beaufort).
 She is a member of several writing groups in Beaufort and enjoys leading private writing workshops to small groups.
-She is currently the President of the Sage Society in Beaufort and serves on the board of the Beaufort Rowing Club.
+She is currently the president of the Sage Society in Beaufort and serves on the board of the Beaufort Rowing Club.

-Originally from British Columbia, Canada, Carol-Ann served as president of SCWA from 2017-2018, bringing the experience of serving on three non-profit boards..
-She was formerly the writer for The Miami Herald/el Nuevo Herald Newspaper-In-Education chapter.
-Following that, she created a series of thirty-nine Character Education stories for middle-grade students with supporting materials featured in a number of newspapers across the country.
-She was also a Technical Writer for three national corporations as well as a columnist for two online newspapers.
-Currently, she is submitting a Middle-Grade and a New Adult novel to two agents upon request.
+Originally from British Columbia, Canada, Carol-Ann Rudy served as president of SCWA from 2017-2018, bringing the experience of serving on three non-profit boards..
+She was formerly the writer for the Miami Herald/el Nuevo Herald Newspaper-In-Education chapter.
+Following that, she created a series of 39 character education stories for middle-grade students with supporting materials featured in a number of newspapers across the country.
+She was also a technical writer for three national corporations as well as a columnist for two online newspapers.
+Currently, she is submitting a middle-grade and a new adult novel to two agents upon request.
 Her work has been published in two issues of The Petigru Review.
 In addition, she is an artist focusing on illustrating one of her children’s manuscripts.

-Barbara Evers is a former board President.
+Barbara Evers is a former board president.
 She is also an award-winning author, a Pushcart Prize nominee, has several publications and is also a professional trainer, speaker and freelance writer and editor.
-Barbara also serves as the Chapter leader of Greenville 1.
+Evers also serves as the Chapter leader of Greenville 1.

-Sue Cryer is a former Newspaper Correspondent and contributor for the The State Newspaper (SC), The Newburyport Daily News (MA), The Chatham Courier (NY), and The Register Star (Hudson, NY).
-She currently resides in Chapin, South Carolina where she does Freelance Writing, runs her home business (Sue’s Home Solutions), serves as member and blog writer to the South Carolina Writers Association Board of Directors, and has raised her family.
-She also served on local PTO and HOA boards in addition to volunteering with the Chapin High School Band Boosters, and church based Grief Group Counseling, Domestic Abuse Assistance, and Bereavement events.
+Sue Cryer is a former newspaper correspondent and contributor for the The State Newspaper (S.C.), The Newburyport Daily News (Mass.), The Chatham Courier (N.Y.) and The Register Star (Hudson, N.Y.).
+She currently resides in Chapin, S'C., where she does freelance writing, runs her home business (Sue’s Home Solutions), serves as member and blog writer to the South Carolina Writers Association Board of Directors and has raised her family.
+She also served on local PTO and HOA boards in addition to volunteering with the Chapin High School Band Boosters and church-based grief group counseling, domestic abuse assistance and bereavement events.

-A semi-retired educator, Jayne’s work has appeared in The Petigru Review, the Main Street Rag, the Ensign, and Guideposts.
-She’s the author of Musings of a Missionary Mom, Eve’s Sisters, and Crossing the Bridge: Succeeding in a Community College and Beyond.
-First place winner in the 2016 Carrie McCray Nonfiction Award, Jayne is also an editor and designer of the Camden Chapter’s two anthologies, Serving Up Memory and What I Wish I Could Tell You.
+A semi-retired educator, Jayne Bowers’s work has appeared in The Petigru Review, the Main Street Rag, the Ensign and Guideposts.
+She’s the author of Musings of a Missionary Mom, Eve’s Sisters and Crossing the Bridge: Succeeding in a Community College and Beyond.
+First-place winner in the 2016 Carrie McCray Nonfiction Award, Bowers is also an editor and designer of the Camden Chapter’s two anthologies, Serving Up Memory and What I Wish I Could Tell You.

-Sean A. Scapellato is a writer of fiction and essays, a former creative writing teacher at Charleston County School of the Arts, and now a lawyer in Charleston, South Carolina.
+Sean A. Scapellato is a writer of fiction and essays, a former creative writing teacher at Charleston County School of the Arts and now a lawyer in Charleston, S.C.
 He assisted Pat Conroy during the writing of and book tour for South of Broad.
-Sean is also a contributing writer to Our Prince of Scribes: Writers Remember Pat Conroy.
+Scapellato is also a contributing writer to Our Prince of Scribes: Writers Remember Pat Conroy.

-Patrick received his BS in Biology from the University of North Carolina, Chapel Hill, and his PhD in Biological Sciences from Clemson University.
-His research has been featured in both National Wildlife and South Carolina Wildlife magazines, as well as in numerous articles in The State, the Greenville News and other local and regional newspapers.
+McMillan received his BS in biology from the University of North Carolina, Chapel Hill, and his Ph.D. in biological sciences from Clemson University.
+His research has been featured in both National Wildlife and South Carolina Wildlife magazines as well as in numerous articles in The State, the Greenville News and other local and regional newspapers.
 He is a contributor to the book Life at the Water’s Edge, which won the 2005 Renewable Natural Resources Foundation’s Outstanding Achievement Award and has been selected to receive one of 10 South Carolina Notable State Document Awards for 2005.